stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 To avoid making this chapter overly long only the implementation of the mandatory pipeline stages required for the triangle demo are detailed, with the other stages introduced as they become relevant in future chapters.

-The only fixed-function that __must__ be configured is the _viewport pipeline stage_ which defines the drawing regions of the rasterizer:
+The one fixed-function that __must__ be configured is the _viewport pipeline stage_ which defines the drawing regions of the rasterizer:

 ```java
 public class ViewportStageBuilder extends AbstractPipelineStageBuilder<VkPipelineViewportStateCreateInfo> {